 My dad has taught me many things: How to bend my left hand into the shape of a guitar chord; how to whistle with a blade of grass pressed between my thumbs; how to fine-tune a sentence until it sings.

-Tell Me About My Boy
+Tell Me About My Boy, Consequence

 Here’s an empty grave, where a body that had been a boy became bones beneath a wooden cross.

-My Grandmother’s Pie Plate
+My Grandmother’s Pie Plate, River Teeth

 I’m the one filling it now, and I’ve never minded sugar under my fingernails less.
 Its surface is dark with shine; it’s been swallowing butter and heat for two lifetimes at least.
-I watch the pie bake: tiny globes of strawberry like rubies spit up from the earth.

-A Young Private, Killed in World War II, Still Leaps off the Page, The New York Times
+A Young Private, Killed in World War II, Still Leaps Off the Page, The New York Times